alibaba/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/how-tos/time-travel.md

     StateSnapshot(state={messages=[UserMessage { name = null contents = [TextContent { text = "Hi I'm Bartolo." }] }, AiMessage { text = "Hello Bartolo!
 How can I assist you today?" toolExecutionRequests = null }]}, config=RunnableConfig(threadId=conversation-num-1, checkPointId=93c2b047-7927-4062-89e0-4498f63813f6, nextNode=__END__))

-The current state is the two messages we've seen above, 1. the Human Message we sent in, 2. the AIMessage we got back from the model.
+The current state is the two messages we've seen above, 1. the Human Message we sent in, 2. the AIMessage we got back from the modelCOnfig.

 The next value is `__END__`  since the graph has terminated.